 Understanding which hibiscus is which can be confusing.
-If you've seen some of these gorgeous flowering plants and wish to have one of your own, it helps to understand the difference so that you may choose one you like that is best suiting to your lifestyle.
+If you've seen some of these gorgeous flowering plants and wish to have one of your own, it helps to understand the difference so that you may choose the one you like that is the best suited to your lifestyle.

-How many times have you driven by someone's front yard and seen an attractive hibiscus, but don't know anything about hem.
+How many times have you driven by someone's front yard and seen an attractive hibiscus, but don't know anything about them?
 Which hibiscus are you looking at?

 Hibiscus syria, Shrub Althea, or Rose of Sharon is a tall, woody shrub that can be pruned into a tree form.
 Prune Rose of Sharon into a tree shape by removing low growing side branches in the first or second year in late winter.

-Without pruning, Rose of Sharon is a beautiful, graceful plant that grows in an upright vase shape up to 12' tall.
-Leave are dark green, lobed with jagged edges. three to six inch flowers appear in late summer in lavender, pink, or white with a red center.
+Without pruning, it is a beautiful, graceful plant that grows in an upright vase shape up to 12 feet tall.
+Leave are dark green, lobed with jagged edges.
+Three to six-inch flowers appear in late summer in lavender, pink, or white with a red center.
 They attract hummingbirds and butterflies.

 While Rose of Sharon can be invasive, there are several non-invasive cultivars including Aphrodite, Diana, Helene, and Minerva.
-To avoid troublesome spread in other varieties, dead head spend flowers.
+To avoid troublesome spread in other varieties, deadhead spent flowers.

-Most tropical hibiscus plants will last about ten years with proper car and good luck.
+Most tropical hibiscus plants will last about ten years with the proper care and good luck.
 Keep soil moist but not soggy.

 A friend and I were once advised to store our hibiscus dry-root by removing the plant from the soil and keeping it in an open plastic bag in the basement during the winter.
 All our tropical hibiscus died.